lazercaveman/nuxt-starter/README.md

 # Nuxt 3 Starter
 This repo contains a fully configured nuxt 3 instance supporting TypeScript and several considered as useful libraries, fully configured and ready to use in real world projects!
+Nuxt 3 is a JavaScript meta framework on Vue 3 [learn more](https://v3.nuxtjs.org/guide/concepts/introduction).

 ## Vite
 Vite (French word for "quick", pronounced /vit/, like "veet") is a build tool that aims to provide a faster and leaner development experience for modern web projects.